LLNL/MuyGPyS/CONTRIBUTING.md

 `torch.Tensor`, depending on the state of `MUYGPYS_BACKEND` at import time.
 `MuyGPyS._src.math` is used heavily throughout the code, and usage should be clear from examples.
+If it is absolutely necessary to import a specific backend, e.g., `numpy`, then please import the wrapped version with `import MuyGPyS._src.math.numpy as np`.
+This is usually only necessary for testing.

 Not all backend operations are currently supported.
 Add additionally functions to `MuyGPyS/_src/math/numpy.py`,